devleaks/pywinwing/docs/usage.md

 # pywinwing - Winwing Devices to X-Plane

-The installation process creates a new command that can be executed from the prompt in a terminal window.
+The installation process creates a command that can be executed from the prompt in a terminal window.

 ```